 Vegan/Vegetarian food

-El Árbol - do not expect a menú here! you just sit and are served the day's vegetarian meal.
+El Árbol - do not expect a menu here! you just sit in a homey environment and are served the vegetarian meal of the day.
+Buen Confidente has great vegan food, it's pet friendly also! (thanks u/NonamesNogamesEver)

 Free, family-oriented spaces to visit in Merida

-Merida can get really hot year-round! so one of the favorite activities for meridanos is to visit parks in the morning and afternoons.
+Merida can get really hot year-round! so one of the favorite activities for meridanos is to visit parks in the mornings and afternoons.

 Parque de las Americas With it's beautiful neo-maya architecture, is a local favorite.
 Look for the marquesita and esquites stalls for a delicious snack.